Skip to main content Skip to footer

 The federal government has launched the Canadian Dental Care Plan (CDCP).
 This new dental benefit program will help eligible Canadians access oral health care services.

-• do not have access to dental insurance (Individuals enrolled on Healthy Smiles Ontario or Ontario Seniors Dental Care Program can enroll on CDCP)
+• Do not have access to private dental insurance (Individuals on government programs like HSO or the Ontario Seniors Dental Care Program can still enroll)

-• have filed your tax return for the previous year
+• And your spouse (if applicable) have filed your tax return for the previous year

 Application Schedule